-- 2.2.1 To be eligible to participate and score points in the WRC Academy, drivers must: - a) have been born on or after 14 November 1986; - b) not have competed as a priority driver in more than seven rallies of the FIA World Rally Championship before 1 January 2012; - c) not be a previous winner of the WRC Academy Cup. - 2.2.2 Only the driver registered to participate in the WRC Academy Cup may drive on the rally special stages. - 2.2.3 The winning driver shall become the 2012 WRC Academy Cup Winner.
-The WRC Academy Cup Winner shall receive a Scholarship for the continuation of his/her rally career within events of the 2013 FIA World Rally Championship.
-This scholarship is subject to terms & conditions defined in the driver agreement. - 2.2.4 Substitute drivers may replace competitors who have withdrawn or been excluded or suspended from the WRC Academy.
-These substitute drivers may not score WRC Academy Cup points.
-However, the event finishing position of these drivers will be reflected in the overall WRC Academy classification for Drivers and the points normally allocated to their finishing position will not be reallocated. - 2.2.5.
-As in Art.2.2.4, if a substitute driver wins a stage, stage points will not be reallocated.
+- 2.2.1 To be eligible to participate and score points in the Junior WRC, drivers must: - a) have been born on or after 1 January 1986; - b) not have competed as a priority 1 (P1) driver in an FIA World Rally Championship event. - c) not be a previous winner of the Junior WRC Championship. - 2.2.2 Only the driver registered to participate in the Junior WRC Championship may drive on the rally special stages. - 2.2.3 The winning driver shall become the 2013 Junior WRC Champion.
+The Junior WRC Champion shall receive a prize for the continuation of his/her rally career within events of the 2014 FIA World Rally Championship.
+This scholarship is subject to terms & conditions defined in the driver agreement. - 2.2.4 Substitute drivers may replace competitors who have withdrawn or been excluded or suspended from the Junior WRC.
+These substitute drivers may only score stage points as per Art.
+3.3.
+However, the event finishing position of these drivers will be reflected in the overall Junior WRC classification for Drivers and the points normally allocated to their finishing position will not be reallocated.